tillmzw/cos/content/posts/36-swamp.md

 description: "The party gets lost in a swamp "
 ---

 Multiple members of the party are cursed: {{% mdref reese %}}, {{% mdref yaroslav %}} and {{% mdref thaddeus %}}.
-They decide to not go to the amber crypt just now and turn around.
-They argue for a while among themselves and decide in the end to go to Van Richtens tower for help.
+The party argues among itself for a  while and decides in the end not to go to the amber crypt just now.
+They turn around and head for Van Richtens tower.
 There they encounter {{% mdref rudolf-van-richten "van Richten" %}} and {{% mdref Ezmeralda %}}.

-There they learn that their best chance is Baba Lysaga, a witch who lives in a swamp.
+There they learn that the curse will turn them into werewolves and their best chance of lifting the curse is a plant that grows in a swamp.
+But they should be aware of Baba Lysaga, a witch who lives in a swamp.

-They go to the swamp get lost after a while, pass ruins and fight swamp creatures which they barely manage to kill.
+They enter the swamp and try to navigate it among trees and ruins.
+At first they succeed, but they get lost after a while, fight dangerous swamp creatures which they barely manage to kill.